couchbase/n1k1/README.md

     only produces numbers, or only ever produces missing|null|numbers, then we can optimize further?

+- divide by zero should be checked instead of panic/recover that can leave unclosed, unreclaimable unresources.

 - operator might optionally declare how its output Vals are sorted?

 - scan should have a lookup table of file suffix handlers?